a1mzone/geospatial-stack/README.md

 /data/tmp/{spark,hdfs}      --> Spark & HDFS tmp

-hdfs is where we mount disks for hadoop data (specific optimized formatting)
+hdfs is where we mount disks for hadoop data (optimized HDFS format --> mkfs.ext4 -m1 -O dir_index,extent,sparse_super /dev/nvmeX)

 tmp is where we mount a disk with good write endurance (typically 10 DWPD)